 Have you ever wondered why you seem to have an unshakeable obsession with food and struggle with binge or emotional eating, while others don’t?
 Why you’re friends or family members can casually say no to dessert or stop eating when they’re full?
 Asking yourself what makes you different?
 You’ve tried diets, exercised willpower, and maybe even seen psychologists or other specialists, but you just can’t shake it.

 This blog explores the surprising link between childhood experiences and binge eating.
-You’ll learn how early life events, even minor ones, shape your nervous system and influence your adult relationship with food.
-By the end, you’ll gain a new perspective on your eating habits and discover the first steps towards lasting change.
+You’ll learn how early life events, even minor ones, shape your nervous system and influence your adult relationship with food – providing you with an explanation as to what makes you so ‘different’!

 The Hidden Impact of Childhood Experiences